Follow the Flow: On Information Flow Across Textual Tokens in Text-to-Image Models

 Examples of information flow between items.

+Examples of information flow between items.
+Top: Images generated from a lexical item encoded alongside another item that alters its representation.
+Bottom: Images generated from the uncontextualized representation of the same lexical item.
 The first three images (from the left) demonstrate correct information flow, while the last image (far right) demonstrates incorrect information flow.

 We propose a simple yet effective method: by re-encoding the suspected leaked token in isolation and patching it into the prompt’s representation, we reduce semantic leakage errors by 85%.
 This approach demonstrates that addressing the issue at the token level—in the text encoder—can significantly improve overall generation quality.